 “Your father was standing nearby.
 When he realized how it would end, he pushed me out the window.
 I fell from the second floor into a snowdrift.
 The soft snow and the cold saved my life.
 Your father was and remains a true friend to me.”

-Christophe can’t say anything more.
+Christopher can’t say anything more.
 They go to sleep in a utility room on makeshift beds made of props and costumes for the plays.
 The young man thinks for a long time.
 The shocking news has turned his false life upside down and radically changed his view of everything and everyone.
 The detective tries to fall asleep.
 It doesn’t happen right away.
 Memories come alive in his mind.
 His scars and soul ache with equal intensity.
 After a few hours, he manages to coax sleep.
 The future promises to be tense and unpredictable.
 For some, it might be fleeting.
 But right now, they need rest.

 They wake up not with the morning sun, but with a nighttime knock at the theater’s side door.
 The first three knocks remain in the silence of the concealed Godlight and Caines.
 They don’t rush to open it.
 The matter is much more serious than they thought if they’ve been found even in the secret refuge of the best detective in the city.
 The knocking is repeated.
-Christophe heads toward the door.
+Christopher heads toward the door.
 Caines tries to stop the young man.
 The young gentleman doesn’t slow his pace.
 A second later, he stops near the door.
 He looks at the detective.
 He opens it.
 He lets in the unexpected guest.

 “I don’t understand what surprises you, Mr. Godlight,” the woman says calmly.
 “Is it really so strange for a young woman to seek spiritual enrichment?”